Furniture And Upholstery

 Brown leather sofa.

-Most furniture is covered with protected leathers because they are durable and stain resistant.
-Protected leathers are fairly puncture-resistant and don't rip or tear easily.
+Most furniture is covered with protected leather because it is durable and stain-resistant.
+Protected leathers are also fairly puncture-resistant and don't rip or tear easily.

 And unlike fabric upholstery, leather gets better with age.
 Leather is also preferable for people with allergies because you can remove all dust from its surface.

-Each week, wipe leather with a soft cloth.
-Each month, clean it with a gentle cleaning agent, such as liquid Ivory dish soap mixed in lukewarm water.
+Wipe the leather with a soft cloth each week.
+Clean it with a gentle cleaning agent, such as liquid Ivory dish soap mixed in lukewarm water each month.

 Wood Furniture Care and Cleaning